Alejandrehl/asynchronus-programming-javascript/readme.md

 # Asynchronus Programming with javaScript

-This project was created with the purpose of practice and learn Asynchronus Programming with JavaScript.
+This project was created with the purpose of practicing and learning Asynchronous programming with JavaScript.

 ## Content